 Date Of Birth: February 20, 1979

 Height and Weight: 2’6″ and 35 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Nicole may use her nickname which is spelled as “Nikki” or “Nicki” and some agencies spell her middle name as “Lynne”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Nicole may use her nickname which is spelled as “Nikki” or “Nicki” and some agencies spell her middle name as “Lynne”

 Clothing/Jewelry Description: A blue jacket, a gray turtleneck sweater, a green velour t-shirt, blue jeans with a star on the right rear pocket, and brown suede shoes

 Nicole Lynn Bryner was last seen on March 11th 1982.
 Her mother reported that Nicole was abducted from a supermarket known as the Giant Eagle Supermarket in Pittsburgh, Pennsylvania.
 The supermarket was located at 23rd Street and Jane Street.
 Her mother claimed that she left Nicole in a shopping cart as she was at the meat counter.
 She said she turned around for a moment and when she looked back, Nicole was gone.